Alina Habba to Newsmax: Transparency Lacking on Biden Documents

-There isn't much transparency coming out of the Biden administration over the documents that were found at the Penn Biden Center and his Wilmington, Delaware, home, and the public is learning about the items in a much different way than what was seen with former President Donald Trump, Alina Habba, an attorney for Trump, said on Newsmax Wednesday.
+There isn't much transparency coming out of the Biden administration over the documents that were found at the Penn Biden Center and his Wilmington, Delaware, home, and the public is learning about the items in a much different way than what was seen with former President Donald Trump, Alina Habba, an attorney for Trump, told Newsmax on Wednesday.

 "There are no bells and whistles," Habba said on Newsmax's "National Report."
 "Anybody really surprised?